Stay up to date

-The definition of social engineering is explained as the act of exploiting human psychology to manipulate people and influence them into performing actions or divulging confidential information.
+The definition of social engineering is explained as exploiting human psychology to manipulate people and influence them into performing actions or divulging confidential information.
 It is often used as a social science concept in psychological warfare or computer security, and it can be highly effective.
 Corporations spend millions on prevention mechanisms because they know how devastating it can be when social engineers compromise their assets.

 Social engineering is an effective means of cyber attack that potential threat actors and competent malicious social attackers apply to their target to obtain their desirable access, data, or assets.
 Depending upon the attacker’s goal, the objectives may vary; however, generally, these attacks’ primary targets are employees, colleagues, friends, or often the business owner and the board members.

 Social engineering attack lifecycle consists of the following phases:

 - Target Analysis – It involves preparing the attack layout by analysing the target.
 This is possible by identifying the victims, gathering background information and opting for relevant attack vectors that are likely to be successful.

 - Hook – This phase involves preparing the hook that is engaging to win the trust in the quickest possible time.
 This would lead to deceiving the victim quickly to click the link, submit information or similar event.